telerik/kendo-ui-core/docs-aspnet-mvc/vs-integration/create-kendo-professional-project.md

 ---
 title: Creating Kendo UI Professional Projects
 page_title: Creating Kendo UI Professional Projects | UI for ASP.NET MVC Visual Studio Integration
-description: "Learn how to create a new Progress&reg; Kendo UI&reg; Professional application."
+description: "Learn how to create a new Progress&reg; Kendo UI&reg; for jQuery application."
 slug: newprojectwizard_visualstudio_kendoui
 position: 3
 ---

-# Creating Kendo UI Professional Projects
+# Creating Kendo UI for jQuery Projects

 This article demonstrates how to create a new Progress&reg; Kendo UI&reg; for jQuery application.